mongoroy/stitch-examples/OSSChat/README.md

 # OSSChat (Open Source SnapChat)

-This example will show you how to create a SnapChat like app in react native using BaaS.
+This example will show you how to create a SnapChat like app in react native using Stitch.
 Before you get started, you should create an API key in AWS that will let you put to a bucket of your choice (s3:PutObject and s3:PutObjectAcl).
 Make sure the bucket is created.

 ## Setup